altern08/mindmovie-ai/README.md

-# mindmovie-ai
+# MindMovie AI

-MindMovie AI Builder with video affirmations and subconscious rewiring
+This is a placeholder for your React MindMovie AI app.